The best kind of day trip

 On hot days, visiting the city’s green parks or even going to the beach is a favourite pastime for the locals – and you’re invited.

-If the Scandinavian weather doesn’t show it itself from its best side, or you’re simply more culturally inclined, Malmö also has lots of interesting stuff to see and do inside – including cool museums, unique shops and amazing food.
+If the Scandinavian weather doesn’t show itself at its best side, or you’re simply more culturally inclined, Malmö also has lots of interesting stuff to see and do inside – including cool museums, unique shops and tasty food.

 Malmö is hip, cool and trendy.
 While it’s perhaps not obvious at first glance, dive a bit deeper and you’ll discover cutting-edge art, fashion, design, gastronomy and much more.